ListnPlay/riot-isomorphic/README.md

 + *Currenly uses our own fork of RiotJS since the server side rendering code is not yet merged*

 Install
-(*Make sure you have the latest version of JSPM before installing*):
+(*Make sure you have the latest version of JSPM before installing.
+The node version I used was 0.11.16*.):
 ```
 npm install -g jspm gulp
 npm install